wfaugust/wfaugust.github.io/_pages/2experience.md

 **Sumridge Partners LLC, Jersey City, NJ** 2020 – 2022.

-· Apply mathematical and physics techniques to address practical issues in fixed income securities, such as derivative valuation, securities trading, risk management.
+· Apply mathematical and physics techniques to address practical issues in fixed income securities, such as derivative valuation, securities trading.

 ****